Characters: Neon Genesis Evangelion NERV Staff

 - Well-Intentioned Extremist: Zigzagged.
 We don't have a great idea of what his goals were before Yui's contact experiment, but they seemed to be similar to what the committee had in mind.
 After the contact experiment, he merely wants to be with his wife again and doesn't seem to care much what happens to everyone else.

 - White Gloves: First used to hide his scars.
-Later used to hide the embryonic Adam, which has been fused with his hand.
+Later used to hide the embryonic Adam, which has either been fused with his hand or is actually looking out from his hand, in the anime and manga respectively.

 - Woobie, Destroyer of Worlds: Definitely in the manga.